 At USI’s Pott College of Science, Engineering, and Education you chart a path to the future with engineering disciplines in demand all over the world.

 Your interest in problem-solving and aptitude in mathematics serve you well in the pursuit of your baccalaureate degree.
-The first two years of course-work provide a foundation for every discipline: ABET-accredited engineering, manufacturing engineering, mechanical engineering, electrical engineering and civil engineering.
+The first two years of course-work provide a foundation for several disciplines, including general engineering, manufacturing engineering, mechanical engineering, civil engineering, and electrical engineering.

 Two avenues lead to a baccalaureate degree in technology disciplines, with less emphasis on math and more exposure to practical, hands-on experience.
 These are the Bachelor of Science in advanced manufacturing and Bachelor of Science in industrial supervision.